SarahMelki/SarahMelki/README.md

 <div id="about" align="center">
 ⚙️ Hello, World!
-I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for solutions to your problems.
+I'm on a mission to build phenomenal digital experiences, and I'm always on the lookout for solutions to your problems.
+<br></br>
  ⚡️ My background is in computer science, CG, and digital media.
 With a foundational programming context in C++, my current focus is on fullstack web applications using JavaScript, Node, and React.
+  <br></br>

- 📚 I also enjoy reading about neurobiology and quantum computing, and I have a deep interest in learning about the intricacies of blockchain development.
+ 📚 I also enjoy reading about neurobiology and quantum computing and have a deep interest in learning about the intricacies of blockchain development.
-When I'm not coding, I spend my time on culture and travel.
+When I'm not coding, I spend my time on culture and travel!
+  <br></br>
   💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.
+  <br></br>

 🔗 Feel free to reach out!